OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Data_preprocessing/README.md

-# Data preparation
+# Data preprocessing

-This folder contains instructions on how to prepare your data before running the code of the horizontally distributed Cox model.
+This folder contains instructions on how to preprocess your data before running the code of the horizontally distributed Cox model.
+Note that this is optionnal.

 ## Data aggregation